Second Mafia War

-The Second Mafia War was a period of conflict involving the Sicilian Mafia from 1981 to 1983.
-Sometimes referred to as the Great Mafia War or the Mattanza (Italian for 'Slaughter'), it involved the entire Mafia and radically altered the power balance within the organization.
-In addition to the violence within the Mafia itself, there was violence against the state, including a campaign of deliberate assassinations of judges, prosecutors, detectives, politicians, activists and other ideological enemies.
-In turn, the war resulted in a major crackdown against the Mafia, helped by the pentiti, Mafiosi who collaborated with the authorities after losing so many friends and relatives to the fighting.
-In effect, the conflict helped end the secrecy of the Mafia.
+The Second Mafia War, also known as the Great Mafia War or the Mattanza (Italian for 'Slaughter'), was a period of conflict involving the Sicilian Mafia from 1981 to 1983.
+The war pitted the Corleonesi faction and their allies, against other powerful mafia families, for control over much of the organized crime in Sicily.

+The significant casualties from the feud led to the involvement of the Italian government, causing further bloodshed where magistrates, police, politicians, and activists were assassinated.
+In turn, the war resulted in a major crackdown against the mafia, helped by the pentiti — mafiosi who collaborated with the authorities after losing so many friends and relatives to the fighting.
+In effect, the conflict helped end the secrecy of the Sicilian Mafia.